VirajT7Solution/CookToDoor/PROJECT_DOCUMENTATION.md

 ### 1.1 Project Overview

-**PlateMate** is a comprehensive home-made food delivery system designed to connect customers with local food providers (tiffin providers) and delivery partners.
+**CookToDoor** is a comprehensive home-made food delivery system designed to connect customers with local food providers (tiffin providers) and delivery partners.
 The platform facilitates the entire food delivery ecosystem, from menu browsing and order placement to payment processing and delivery tracking.

 The system consists of three main components: